pattern-lab/patternlab-node/README.md

 JavaScript package managers like e.g. [NVM](https://github.com/nvm-sh/nvm) should allow you to install this package with any version of Node, with, at most, a warning if your version of Node does not fall within the range specified by our `node` `engines` property.
 If you encounter issues installing this package, please report the issue to your package manager.

-This policy as been adapted from <https://github.com/conventional-changelog/conventional-changelog#node-support-policy>
+This policy has been adapted from <https://github.com/conventional-changelog/conventional-changelog#node-support-policy>.

 ## Contributing